How a sprained elbow occurs

 Step 1: Rest

-For this reason, resting the elbow means avoiding use of the entire arm.
+For this reason, resting the elbow means avoiding the use of the entire arm.
 Where possible, use the other hand, but put a bandage or wrap around your wrist to remind yourself of the injury when you go to use that hand.

 Step 2: Ice